Agricultural Education Leadership, M.Ed.

 Alanna Vaught, Program Coordinator

-The M.Ed. in Administration and Supervision offers concentrations in Library Science and Agricultural Education Leadership as well as specializations in K-12 public school, higher education, and a nonlicensure program.
+The M.Ed. in Administration and Supervision offers a concentration in Agricultural Education Leadership as well as specializations in K-12 public school, higher education, and a nonlicensure program.

 Please see undergraduate catalog for information regarding undergraduate programs.

 Admission to the Master of Education in Administration and Supervision with a concentration in Agricultural Education Leadership requires

 - a satisfactory score on the Miller Analogies Test, the Graduate Record Examination, or the Praxis II (Principles of Learning and Teaching) or a valid Tennessee Teacher license;